ad-si/Transity/readme.md

 ## Journal File Format

-A minimal journal file is a YAML file with following format:
+A minimal journal file is a YAML file of the following format:

 ```yaml
 owner: anna